 The practice of selective infanticide in Sparta had profound social and cultural implications, shaping the very essence of Spartan identity and its societal dynamics.

-Firstly, this practice reinforced the Spartan ideal of collective over individual welfare.
+Firstly, this practice reinforced the Spartan ideal of prioritizing the collective over individual welfare.

 In a society where every citizen's role was meticulously defined and crucial to the state's well-being, any perceived weak link was seen as detrimental to the collective whole.